appacademy/job-search-guide/weeks/03/D4/day_four_overview.md

 ## Today's Learning Goals:

-- Give an example of a use-case for Topological Sort
-- What is a difference between Topological Sort and DFS?
-- On which types of Graphs can we do a topological sort?
+- What are the steps for Counting Sort?
+What is the time complexity?
+- What problem does `bind` solve in Javascript?
+How does it accomplish this?
-- What data structure do we use to assist with the topological sort algorithm?
+- What is the syntax for passing arguments to the `bind` function?
-- Explain TCP, and why it is a necessary protocol
-- When is using an IIFE necessary?
+- What are the different type of SQL Joins?
-- What is the syntax for an IIFE?
+- What is the difference between an Inner Join and a Left Join?
-- Give one explanation for why we have to make AJAX requests in `componentDidMount`

-## Practice
+## Update and Practice 30 minutes of Flashcards

-**The learning goals are designed so that they can be used as Flash Card questions.
-Practice for at least 30 minutes today.**

-### Besides Reviewing your flash cards it is also important to keep your algorithm and whiteboarding skills sharp.
+### Practice Alogrithms
 * Do 1 Leetcode or Hackerrank Problem
 * Do 1 whiteboarding problem